In Connie Willis’ unique novella Bellwether, pop culture, chaos theory and matters of the heart collide.

 Management marched out, his baton under his arm…

-Even though, or perhaps because I myself work in management in a corporate environment, I found the observations hilarious – a similar bent to the much loved Dilbert cartoons.
+Even though, or perhaps because I myself work in management in a corporate environment, I found the observations in Bellwether hilarious – a similar bent to the much loved Dilbert cartoons.

 The humour crafted by Willis is so dry and witty, with references to literature and her subterfuge against her library’s book culling policy throughout the novel that I thoroughly enjoyed.
 It might not be to everyone’s taste, but it was pitch perfect for me.